Skip to main content

 Generate One Time Token

 The token can be generated with one-time token Rest API, gets streamId, expireDate and type as query parameters.
-The service returns tokenId and other parameters as a response.
+The service returns the tokenId and other parameters as a response.

 It is important that the streamId and type parameters are properly defined because tokenId needs to match with both streamId and type.